Mujanh/pot-belly-pig/README.md

 ====================================

 A site built for Questions and Answers, question functionalities are protected by login and the site stores information in mysql database.
-Written in PHP and based on Anax-MVC, a MVC-inspired framework for websites.
+Written in PHP and based on Anax-MVC (https://github.com/mosbth/Anax-MVC), a MVC-inspired framework for websites.

 About the website
 -----------------------------------